Women and the Koran

 65:7 Let the man of means spent out of his means, and he whose provision has been constricted, spend out of what Allah gave him.
 Allah does not charge any soul except with what He gave it.
 Allah will cause relief to follow every hardship.

-Allah is unclear, apart from that ransom thing, as to how a believing woman can get a divorce if she doesn’t have the money to buy her freedom.
-Maybe that is why in countries that are governed by the Koran it is a matter decided by religious courts operating under the Sharia or Islamic Law, the law derived from the Koran and the sayings and example of the Prophet Muhammad.
-A woman seeking a divorce will usually appeal to an all-male Sharia Tribunal stating her reason for wanting a divorce.
-It must be a compelling reason for a divorce to be granted for Allah prefers reconciliation.
+God is unclear, apart from that ransom deal, as to how a believing woman can get a divorce without the money to buy her freedom.
+Maybe that is why in countries that are governed by the Koran, this is a matter decided by religious courts operating under the Sharia or Islamic Law, the law derived from the Koran and the sayings and example of the Prophet Muhammad.
+A woman seeking a divorce will usually appeal to an all-male Sharia Tribunal, forced to state a compelling reason for a divorce to be granted, since Allah prefers reconciliation.

-Allah favours reconciliation even if a spouse has been mistreated or fears being mistreated by her husband.
-What Allah favours you ignore at your risk and peril.
-Revelation 4:128 is an effective way of eliminating battering or other forms of abuse as grounds for granting a wife’s request for a divorce.
+God favours reconciliation even if a spouse has been mistreated or fears being mistreated by her husband.
+What Allah favours, you ignore at your risk and peril.

 4:128 And if a woman fears maltreatment or aversion from her husband, they would not commit an offence if they are reconciled amicably; reconciliation is best.
 Souls are prone to avarice, and if you are charitable and if you ward off evil, He is surely Well-Aware of what you do!

-To get her divorce, a wife must usually agree to give up all or part of the dowry, the amount dependent on her reason for seeking a divorce, as compensation to her husband for leaving him.
-Allah promises that if they do separate, He will ensure that both former husband and wife will be provided for.
+To get her divorce a wife must usually agree to give up all or part of the dowry, the amount dependent on her reason for seeking a divorce, as compensation to her husband.
+Allah promises that if they do separate, He will ensure that both former husband and wife are provided for.

 4:131 And to Allah belongs what is in the heavens and on earth.
 We have enjoined those who received the Book before you, as well as yourselves: “Fear Allah, and if you disbelieve, surely to Allah belongs what is the heavens and on earth.
 Allah is All-Sufficient, Praiseworthy.”

-A husband’s wealth remains largely undiminished because of a divorce; and in fact may increase because of the return of all or part of the dowry and/or the ransom that he may demand and obtain for giving a wife her freedom.
-As to what a recently divorced woman can expect from Allah’s Abundance, it is far from clear.
+A husband’s wealth remains largely undiminished due to a divorce—and, in fact, may increase, not only because of the return of all or part of the dowry but also the ransom he may demand and obtain for giving a wife her freedom.
+As to what a recently divorced woman can expect from Allah’s Abundance is far from clear.

-Can a divorced couple get re-married?
-Yes, if the former wife, in the interim, has married, consummated the marriage and then been divorced by the latest husband.
-If the former husband was impotent, the Prophet ruled, that she could not remarry; in effect, condemning her to never knowing the intimacy of intercourse again.
+Can a divorced couple get remarried?
+Yes, if the former wife has, in the interim, been married, consummated the marriage, and then been divorced by her latest husband.
+If her former husband was impotent, the Prophet ruled, she could not remarry; in effect, she was condemned to never knowing the intimacy of intercourse again.